 We've collected all the latest from around the web, sifted through the likelihood of each rumor and given you our expert take on what to expect from Apple's launch - so read on to find the authoritative take on your possible next phone.

-- Fancy Android?
+- Fancy Android instead?
 Here's our full review of the Samsung Galaxy S7.
 Looking for something smaller?
-Then you'll want to check out the iPhone SE - while our iPhone 7 Plus rumors page should cover all your big screen needs.
+Then you'll want to check out the iPhone SE - while our iPhone 7 Plus and iPhone 7 Pro rumors pages should cover all your big screen needs.